 There’s no arguing that ice cream is the perfect addition to any dessert dish.
 Try adding this homemade vanilla ice cream to the top of our earthquake cake or blueberry dump cake.
 It melts perfectly over the top of these scrumptious warm desserts.

 MORE ICE CREAM RECIPES

-This recipe for no churn vanilla ice cream is a quick and simple way to make your own homemade ice cream.
-With just four simple ingredients, you have a delicious creamy dessert that can be made with your favorite flavors and toppings.
+This recipe for no churn vanilla ice cream is a quick and simple way to make your own homemade ice cream and only needs four simple ingredients!
 This is the easiest way to make ice cream without an ice cream machine and the hardest part is waiting for it to be ready to scoop!

 FREQUENTLY ASKED QUESTIONS

 Typically, when making ice cream from scratch, you will need to use an ice cream maker, and that usually entails the step of “churning” the ice cream.
 A no-churn recipe means no ice cream maker and, as you could guess, no churning.
 It saves many steps and makes it super easy to make homemade ice cream that is just as tasty as regular ice cream but doesn’t need special equipment.

 You can use any type of milk in this recipe, but lower-fat milk, such as skim milk, will result in less creamy ice cream than if you make it with whole milk or cream.